 “I estimate that I have 100 grams more growth per day thanks to improved water quality.”

 Leo initially liked the simplicity of the installation.
 "I wasn't looking for a complicated installation or a solution where the entire circuit would have to be replaced."
-However, Watter's solution requires no modifications to the circuit and only limited labour.
+However, Watter's solution requires no modifications to the circuit and only limited work.
 “I don't really have to do anything about it myself.
-1x a week I have to refill the salt barrel, but otherwise, I have no problems.
+Once a week I have to refill the salt barrel, but otherwise, I have no problems.
 The dosage of 1.5 percent is always good.”

 Better results

 But above all, Kuijpers sees that better results are being achieved in the barn.
 “The animals don't take in more feed, don't drink more than before, but the growth has nevertheless increased.
 I estimate that I have 100 grams more growth per day thanks to improved water quality. ”Kuijpers also sees differences arising in the farrowing stables - where previously the circuit was not cleaned.
-"The piglets are more uniform as a flock."
+"The piglets are more uniform as a group."

 Much lower bacterial count